Director of Graduate Studies in Technical Communication and Rhetoric

 Articles and book chapters

-- Reading Sounds: Popular Culture and Closed-Captioned Media (Fall 2015).
-Under contract.
+- Reading Sounds: Closed-Captioned Media and Popular Culture (Fall 2015).
+In production.
 The University of Chicago Press.

 Articles and Book Chapters